 Why is HIPAA Training for Healthcare Students so Important?

-Since HIPAA was introduced there have been many large scale breaches that resulted from healthcare students not being fully aware of what is permitted when they are working in a healthcare setting or what to do if they receive a suspicious email.
 Breaches can occur due to a deliberate action of the individual responsible or due to unknowingly doing something that impacts the PHI of a patient.
-Given the stringent penalties in place for organizations that breach HIPAA it is only natural to assume that employers will begin to favour applicants who can display a certified knowledge of how HIPAA impacts the way that they complete their work duties.
+Given the stringent penalties for organizations that breach HIPAA, it is only natural to assume that employers will begin to favor applicants who can display a certified knowledge of how HIPAA impacts the way that they complete their work duties.

 How can Healthcare Students be Helped to Avoid Committing a HIPAA Breach?